"""

 steps:

 #.
-The *a priori* attitude information for each image is used to query the star catalogue for the expected stars in the
+The *a priori* attitude information for each image is used to query the star catalog for the expected stars in the

 field of view of each image.

 #.
-The retrieved catalogue stars are transformed into the camera frame and projected onto the image using the *a priori*
+The retrieved catalog stars are transformed into the camera frame and projected onto the image using the *a priori*

 image attitude and camera model.

 #.
-The projected catalogue locations are paired with points in the image that were identified in the image by the image
+The projected catalog locations are paired with points in the image that were identified in the image by the image

 processing algorithm as potential stars using a nearest neighbor approach.